stopipv/isdi/README.md

 #### iOS tips
 In the terminal of the computer, run `idevice_id -l` to see if the device is connected properly.

-## Dependencies
-Need `python3.6+`, `xcode`, and `brew` installed in a Mac running OSX 10.9+.
-Run `pip3 install -r requirements.txt` to get the required Python modules.
-Run `./scripts/setup.sh` to get the iOS and Android dependencies (takes several minutes to build the iOS dependencies, go get a coffee while you wait).

 #### Prepare the mobile device for scanning